uobdv/Design-Verification/index.md

 <!-- - Online synchronous sessions (named Lectures in the timetable) are scheduled at 10:00 on Wednesdays in weeks 1-5, 7-8 and also in week 12.
 We will use these to answer questions, to focus on specific topics that require interaction and/or debate, and to discuss the supplementary material (see below), e.g. you may be asked to read an article or a scientific paper and participate in a discussion.
 Any slides presented can be found under Live Sessions below.-->

-- Lab-based seminars are scheduled in weeks 1-4 and 7-12 on Wednesdays at 14:00 in MVB 1.15.
+- Labs (called Seminars in your timetable) are scheduled in weeks 1-4 and 7-12 on Wednesdays at 14:00 in MVB 1.15.
 Labs are supervised by an experienced Teaching Assistant (TA).
-Seminars can cover setting up remote access to the EDA tools, an introduction to using the EDA tools, help with using the various languages, methodologies, tools, etc.
+Labs can cover setting up remote access to the EDA tools, an introduction to using the EDA tools, help with using the various languages, methodologies, tools, etc.

 - You are expected to engage with the supplementary material and the opportunities highlighted in the lectures and on this unit page.